TheRenegadeCoder/sample-programs/archive/a/autohotkey/README.md

-# Sample Programs in [Insert Language Here]
+# Sample Programs in AutoHotKey

-Welcome to Sample Programs in [Insert Language Here]!
+Welcome to Sample Programs in AutoHotKey!

 ## Sample Programs